jheling/freeathome/README.md

 Free@Home component for Home Assistant

 This is a first start for a component for Free @ Home from Busch-Jaeger.
-Nowt lights, scenes and covers wil show up in Home Assistant.
-All the other components are not coded yet.
+Now lights, scenes, covers, binary sensors and climate devices wil show up in Home Assistant.

 Place the files in the custom_components directory.
 This should be in the same directory as the configuration.yaml.